PERSONAL DEPOSIT ACCOUNT AGREEMENT

 You may access your primary checking account to purchase goods, pay for services, get cash from a financial institution or a merchant, and do anything with a debit card that you can do with a credit card at a participating merchant or financial institution.
 PIN or Signature based purchases made using your debit Card are limited to $2,500.00 per calendar day ($1,000 per calendar day for Student Checking Accounts) or the balance in your account, whichever is less.
-Please note you cannot stop payments on transactions using your ATM or debit card.
+You may not stop payment on a point of sale transaction or an ATM withdrawal or transfer.

 What happens when you use your debit card for international transactions?

 If you make a purchase in a foreign country or which is routed through a foreign bank you may be subject to a foreign transaction fee.
 This may also occur if the transaction is in a currency other than the U.S. dollar (USD).
 Foreign currencies will be converted to U.S. dollars at the exchange rate determined by Visa® USA, Inc. or MasterCard using their currency conversion procedures.
 The currency conversion rate used on the conversion date may differ from the rate in effect on the date you used your Card.
 A conversion international transaction charge will be charged to the Card.
 In addition, an International Transaction Fee will be charged if such transaction was in U.S. dollars but charged by a merchant who is outside of the U.S.